redBorder/redborder-documentation/docs/guides/integrations/sso.md

     - **IdP Single Logout On Target URL**: This is the URL that redirects to the IdP when you want to log out.
 There are some IdPs that have not this configuration, then write the redBorder logout path: `<host>/users/logout`.
     - **IdP Entity ID**: This is the URL used by the SP to verify the SAML responses coming from the IdP.
     - **IdP Certificate**: The unique certificate provided by the IdP that allows decrypting the encrypted response of the authentication and get the user attributes.
-    - **IdP Attributes**: These are the attribute names of the IdP response.
-It contains the necessary data for the login/register.
-There are a lot of schemes (see the most common [here](https://wiki.surfnet.nl/display/surfconextdev/Attributes+and+SAML#AttributesandSAML-Attributeschemas)).
-        - Email: The user email.
-        - Name: The user name.
-        - Username: The id that will be registered or used to login.

 === "SP Parameters"
     - **SP Entity ID**: This is the URL of the SP that will receive the metadata from the IdP.